YiningJenny/FinalYearProject/blog.md

 }
 ```

-- Unity: receive data from Arduino
+- Unity: receive data from Arduino (the way how I calculated light position is by using %, which makes sure the value always within 0 to 360 degree, this solves the issue from last iteration.)

 ```C#
  public void CheckArduino()